spectrocloud/librarium/content/docs/04.6-vm-management/05-vm-packs-profiles/15-create-vm-dashboard-profile.md

 # Next Steps

 You can now apply the profile to your cluster.
-The [Enable Spectro VM Dashboard](/vm-management/vm-packs-profiles/enable-vm-dashboard) guides you in applying the profile so you can access the dashboard.
+[Enable Spectro VM Dashboard](/vm-management/vm-packs-profiles/enable-vm-dashboard) guides you in applying the profile so you can access the dashboard.